kairos-io/immucore/README.md

 The immutable rootfs can be configured with the `/run/cos/cos-layout.env` environment file.
 It is important to note that all the immutable root configuration is applied in initrd before switching root and after `rootfs` cloud-init stage but before `initramfs` stage.
-So immutable rootfs configuration via cloud-init using the `/run/cos/cos-layout.env` file is only effective if called in any of the `rootfs.before`, `rootfs` or `rootfs.after` cloud-init stages.
+So the immutable rootfs configuration via cloud-init using the `/run/cos/cos-layout.env` file is only effective if called in any of the `rootfs.before`, `rootfs` or `rootfs.after` cloud-init stages.

-In the environment file few options are available:
+In the environment file, a few options are available:

-* `VOLUMES=LABEL=<blk_label>:<mountpoint>`: This variable expects a block device and it mountpoint pair space separated list.
+* `VOLUMES=LABEL=<blk_label>:<mountpoint>`: This variable expects a block device and its mountpoint pair space separated list.
 The default cOS configuration is:

   `VOLUMES="LABEL=COS_OEM:/oem LABEL=COS_PERSISTENT:/usr/local"`

 * `OVERLAY`: It defines the underlying device for the overlayfs as in `rd.cos.overlay=` kernel parameter.

-* `MERGE=true`: Sets makes the `VOLUMES` values to be merged with any other volume that might have been defined in the kernel command line.
-The merging criteria is simple: any overlapping volume is overwritten all others are appended to whatever was already defined as a kernel parameter.
+* `MERGE=true`: When set, it makes the `VOLUMES` values to be merged with any other volume that might have been defined in the kernel command line.
+The merging criteria is simple: any overlapping volume is overwritten, all others are appended to whatever was already defined as a kernel parameter.
 If not defined defaults to `true`.